 The stitch length should be set to zero.
 (If you start sewing and the machine does not move forward, move the stitch length just a little and try it there.
 You certainly don’t want it as long as a “1”.
 The goal here is to have the stitches as close together as possible.)

 Begin stitching along the edge of the strap like this:

 You may need to go over it a couple of times.

 This is how it turned out:

 See how good that looks?

-Most people won’t even notice that the bag was in shreds a few minutes ago.
+Most people won’t be able to tell that the bag was in shreds.

 Here’s another example of damage to the middle of the bag: